Pompeo says China still withholding coronavirus information

 He added that supply-chain challenges faced in the United States were due to companies “operating their supply chains out of China but not here in the United States.”

-Pompeo did not elaborate, but U.S. administration officials said last week the White House was preparing an executive order to help relocate medical supply chains from China and elsewhere overseas to the United States amid the coronavirus outbreak.
+Pompeo did not elaborate, but U.S. officials said last week the White House was preparing an executive order to help relocate medical supply chains from China and elsewhere overseas to the United States amid the pandemic.

 The proposed U.S. push has sparked concern in China and elsewhere, although it is unclear when Trump might act.

-At a daily briefing of his coronavirus task force, Trump said the United States “should never be reliant on a foreign country for the means of our own survival.”
+The United States “should never be reliant on a foreign country for the means of our own survival,” Trump said at a daily briefing of his coronavirus task force.

 “Our goal for the future must be to have American medicine for American patients, American supplies for American hospitals...”